Syriac Language Preservation

 While all the attempts are going in the right direction, the number of learners is still small to form any critical mass learning.
 The suggestions here are aimed to increase the number of students and teachers to help revive and spread the Syriac language even more.

-The teachers (in a non academic setting) include a mix of mix of Syriac native speakers and students who went through some virtual school and currently enrolled in higher level classes.
+Teachers (in a non academic setting) include a mix of Syriac native speakers and students who went through learning in person or at virtual school and are currently enrolled in higher level classes.

-The students are a mix of of adults, church deacons and lay people, and youth/students at different levels of Elementary, Middle, and High School and University education.
-All the students are learning it due to personal interest and they are located in different countries in the Middle East, Europe and North America across many time zones
+Student tudents are a mix of adults, church deacons and lay people, and youth/students at different levels of Elementary, Middle, and High School and University education.
+All students are learning Syriac for to personal interest and they are located in different countries in the Middle East, Europe and North America across many time zones

 Consider the adults learning as an illiteracy program style for Adults.

-Consider the youth learning as learning a foreign language for youth 12-18 and children under 12 years old.
+Consider the youth learning as learning a foreign language for youth 10-18 years old, 4th - 12th Grade

 Publish teaching instruction books for teachers and practice books.

-Adapt the classes to non-Arabic speakers’ youth/student in their native language on a wider scale.
-Many of the the classes are offered only toward Arabic speakers with some adaptation by the teachers.
+Adapt the classes to non-Arabic speakers’ youth/students in their native language on a wider scale.
+Many of the classes are offered only toward Arabic speakers with some adaptation by the teachers.

 Make the teaching classes 2 hours or more each week.